Wendy Melvoin: Music career

 Melvoin and Coleman also composed music for the first season of the TV series Heroes.
-In September 2008, they announced that they would release an album consisting entirely of the score from Heroes, entitled Heroes: Original Score.
+In September 2008, they announced that they would release an album consisting entirely of the score from Heroes, titled Heroes: Original Score.
 Melvoin and Coleman composed the main title song for Nurse Jackie, for which they were awarded an Emmy in 2010.
 As of mid-November 2015, the duo was working on the American TV series Touch.

 Melvoin and Coleman performed with Prince on and off during the 2004–2007 period: notably, the 2004 Tavis Smiley show performing "Reflections" with Prince; a June 5, 2004, Musicology tour aftershow; the 2006 Brit Award Show; and the 2007 Triple Hit shows in Minneapolis (the Macey's Show, the Target show, and the First Avenue show.)
 They also worked on a few songs on Prince's Planet Earth album.

-Melvoin also contributed guitars to Madonna's 2008 album Hard Candy on the song "She's Not Me."
+Melvoin also contributed guitars to Madonna's 2008 album Hard Candy on the song "She's Not Me".
 She is mentioned by name during the song.

 Melvoin contributed heavily to Neil Finn's second solo album One Nil, co-writing many tracks and playing drums and bass on several.
 She is credited for guitar work on most of the tracks on Rob Thomas's first solo album, ...Something to Be.

 Melvoin is also listed in the credits of Glen Campbell's 2011 final studio album, Ghost on the Canvas.

 Personal life

 Wendy Melvoin was born in Los Angeles, California.
-Her father Mike Melvoin was a pianist and member of studio musicians known as The Wrecking Crew, and also a former president of the National Academy of Recording Arts and Sciences.
+Her father Mike Melvoin was a pianist and member of studio musicians known as the Wrecking Crew, and also a former president of the National Academy of Recording Arts and Sciences.
 Her brother Jonathan Melvoin was a touring keyboardist with the Smashing Pumpkins, and her twin sister is singer and composer Susannah Melvoin.

-In April 2009, Melvoin gave an interview with Out magazine that, for the first time, publicly revealed she is a lesbian and discussed her past romantic relationship with Lisa Coleman, who is still her musical partner.
+In April 2009, Melvoin gave an interview with Out that, for the first time, publicly revealed she is a lesbian and discussed her past romantic relationship with Lisa Coleman, who is still her musical partner.
 Melvoin was also in a long-term relationship with film director Lisa Cholodenko, with whom she has a son.

 Awards and recognition

 In 2007, the ASCAP Film and Television Music Awards gave Melvoin and Coleman the "Top Television Series" award for their work on Heroes.

 Melvoin and Coleman were awarded with an Emmy for Outstanding Original Main Title in 2010 for their theme to Nurse Jackie.
-They also technically share the honor of winners of a Grammy and Oscar for being part of The Revolution, as Purple Rain won two Grammys, and the Oscar for Best Original Score.
+They also technically share the honor of winners of a Grammy and Oscar for being part of the Revolution, as Purple Rain won two Grammys, and the Oscar for Best Original Score.

 In 2014, Melvoin and Coleman received the inaugural Shirley Walker Award from The American Society of Composers, Authors and Publishers (ASCAP), an award which honors those whose achievements have contributed to the diversity of film and television music.